ibm-cloud-docs/vpc/bare_metal_server_profile.md

 Bare metal server profiles are in the "Balanced" profile family because their "vCPU : Memory" ratios is "1:4".

-## Profiles of Bare Metal for VPC
+## Profiles configurations
 {: #bare-metal-servers-profile-list}

-See table 2 for the configuration of each profile.
+See table 2 for the configurations of each profile.

 | Name | vCPU | Memory (GiB) | Local storage | Total Network Bandwidth (Gbps) |
 |---------|---------|---------|---------|---------|